 Law School Students should contact the Capital University Law School Admissions Office.

-To be eligible to receive financial aid at Capital University you must:
+To be eligible to receive federal loans at Capital University, you must:

-Capital will attempt to deliver all loan proceeds as soon as possible; however, students should not assume these funds will be available before the second week of classes.
+Capital will attempt to disburse all loan proceeds approximately one week prior to the start of each semester.
+If any requested documents have not been submitted, the disbursement(s) will occur once your financial aid file is complete; however, students should not assume these funds will be available before the second week of classes.
 All students should have sufficient personal funds to cover non-billed costs such as books and living expenses each term until excess loan funds can be made available.

-Many students who enroll in Capital University programs are eligible to receive assistance from their employer.
+Many students who enroll at Capital University are eligible to receive assistance from their employer.
 These payments may be paid at the beginning of a term or after grades have been received.
 The timing depends on employer policy.
-Regardless of the payment policy, the federal government requires that this resource must be considered when determining eligibility for Federal Stafford Loans.
-Students should notify the Financial Aid Office in writing that they have tuition reimbursement and the amount of reimbursement.
+Regardless of the payment policy, the federal government requires that this resource must be considered when determining eligibility for Federal Direct Loans.
+Students should notify the Financial Aid Office in writing that they have tuition reimbursement and the amount of expected reimbursement.

 Additional loan assistance may be available for students who need extra financing.
 Terms are often similar to the federal loans, but because they aren't guaranteed by the government, interest and guarantee fees may be higher.
 Review the Alternative Student Loan page for more information about these loans.

 Capital University is a private four-year undergraduate institution and graduate school located in the Columbus, Ohio, neighborhood of Bexley.
 Copyright © 2013 Capital University